KotouraSan/Socia-Network-v1/README.md

 Create users with specific roles and restrict access to pages and requests based on these roles.

 <h2>Data Encryption</h2>
-Sensitive data such as passwords are securely encrypted.
+Sensitive data such as passwords and other personal information are securely encrypted.
+All sensitive data transfers are encrypted to ensure privacy and security.

 <h2>Post Creation and Retrieval</h2>
 Users can write posts and retrieve them via unique URLs.